danja/chatterbox/notes.md

+**2020-03-10**

+Made a lot of progress in the past few days, despite myself.
+Getting impatient, tried to do too much at once, made loads of silly mistakes, had to backtract a long way to fix.

+But basically all working!

+Performance appeared to become an issue, weird artifacts on wave generation, so I temporarily moved sample rate from 22050 down to 16000, which fixed the worst.
+The SVF I'm using uses doubles internally.
+Flipping them all to floats has allowed me to go back up to 22050, but it's a nice warning that I'm getting close to the limit.
+I'm sure there are plenty of optimising tweaks I can do and can maybe get better timing params.

+There is an awful lot of tweaking to do, getting the parameters optimised.
+I may well need to work on simple transfer functions from the pot/ADC values to the filter parameters.

+If I've got enough processor performance space, I really want to try adding extra filters with their frequencies locked to multiples of those of formants F1 and F2.
+Either way, having the auxiliary filter F3 with pot-variable freq & Q, as a low pass seems to offer some nice effects.

+So, tweaking for good sounds and optimisation is on the cards.

+But I also should start thinking about Web & MIDI interfaces.
+I'm hoping that the hard work for these has already been done for the ESP32.

+Once I've got skeleton functionality for those parts working I can get on with shifting the thing of the breadboard and into a decent box.
+Oh yeah, and build a little audio amp.

 **2020-03-06**

 NOTES TO SELF: remember larynx wave is recalculated on every change of that pot, source of glitches.
 Larynx wave is not at full scale